This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 A colonoscopy is a procedure to look at the inside of your child's colon (intestine) with a scope.
-A scope is a long, flexible tube, with a small light and a camera on the end.
-The camera is attached to a monitor that allows your child's healthcare provider to see inside of the colon.
+A scope is a long, flexible tube with a light and a camera on the end.
+The camera is attached to a monitor that allows your child's healthcare provider to see inside the colon.
 Your child may need a colonoscopy to look for inflammatory bowel disease or to remove tissue growths.
-He may also need a colonoscopy if he has chronic diarrhea or abdominal pain.
+Your child may also need a colonoscopy if he or she has chronic diarrhea or abdominal pain.

 Seek care immediately if:

-- Your child has a large amount of bright red blood coming from his rectum or in his bowel movements.
+- Your child has a large amount of bright red blood coming from his or her rectum or in bowel movements.

 - Your child's stomach is very painful, feels hard, and is larger than usual.